 |

-3 to 4 cents higher; wheat futures are 2 to 6 cents higher.
+4 cents lower; wheat futures are flat to 5 cents higher.

 David M. Fiala